Medical Act 1983

-The Medical Act 1983 (c 54) is an Act of the Parliament of the United Kingdom which governs the regulation and credentials of the medical profession, and defines offences in respect of false claims of fitness to practise medicine.
+The Medical Act 1983 (c.
+54) is an Act of the Parliament of the United Kingdom which governs the regulation and credentials of the medical profession, and defines offences in respect of false claims of fitness to practise medicine.

 Detail

 The act consolidated the Medical Acts 1956 to 1978 and with certain related provisions and amendments gave effect to recommendations of the Law Commission and the Scottish Law Commission.

-The Medical Act (21 & 22 Vict c 90), passed in 1858, established the General Council of Medical Education & Registration of the United Kingdom, now known as the GMC.
+The Medical Act 1858 (21 & 22 Vict. c.
+90), passed in 1858, established the General Council of Medical Education & Registration of the United Kingdom, now known as the GMC.
 It stated that under the Poor Law system boards of guardians could only employ those qualified in medicine and surgery as Poor Law doctors.
-Poor Law hospitals were transferred to local government by the Poor Law Act 1930.
+Poor Law hospitals were transferred to local government by the Poor Law Act 1930 (20 & 21 Geo.
+5. c.
+17).
 These were unified under the National Health Service Act 1946.

-The 1858 Act also created the position of Registrar of the General Medical Council — an office still in existence today — whose duty is to keep an up-to-date record of those registered with the membership body and to make them publicly available.
+The 1858 act also created the position of Registrar of the General Medical Council — an office still in existence today — whose duty is to keep an up-to-date record of those registered with the membership body and to make them publicly available.

 The Brynmor Jones Working Party on the Constitution of the GMC reported in 1971.
 Subsequently, the government announced its intention to introduce a bill to reconstitute the GMC.
 At the same time about 8,000 doctors, with support from the BMA, refused to pay the annual £5 retention fee.
 It was submitted in Parliament that the GMC had asked for amendments of the Medical Act 1956 in order to secure a striking off from the register of any doctor who did not pay the levy.
 A public inquiry into the structure and function of the GMC, headed by Dr Alec Merrison, followed with evidence submitted by a BMA committee in 1973.